 Ultimately, integration prompted the demise of American Beach as Black vacationers were welcomed elsewhere.
 Over the years, the size of American Beach diminished under encroaching development, primarily new resort communities eager to be on the ocean.

-In 1860, 1,432 Africans were freed from slave traders and taken to Key West, where residents visited and cared for the quarantined captives.
-The lucky ones were returned to Africa.
+In 1860, 1,432 Africans were freed from slave traders and taken to Key West, where they were quarantined for a time.
+Residents visited and cared for the quarantined captives, and the lucky ones were returned to Africa.

-Today, the cemetery is part of a 16.5-acre beach along the Atlantic Ocean side of Key West.
-It hosts the only shore-accessible underwater marine park in the United States, and its location puts it close to DuVal Street, the city’s popular tourist district.
+Today, the cemetery is part of a 16.5-acre beach park along the ocean side of Key West.
+It hosts the only shore-accessible underwater marine park in the United States, and its location puts it close to Duval Street, the island’s popular tourist district.

-The park offers a number of amenities from swimming and snorkeling to volleyball and pickle ball.
+The park offers swimming and snorkeling to volleyball and pickle ball.
 There’s a beachside café, a Civil War fort and a two acres of gardens with ocean views.

 Besides being the home of the largest African Refugee Burial Ground in this hemisphere, the beach is also home of one of the largest AIDS Memorials in the country.